ElJayRight/old-notes/02 - Hack The Box/Sekhmet/Sekhmet.md

-This writeup is so bad. :( I'll fix it later probs
+This writeup is so bad. :( I'll fix it later probs.
 # Enumeration
 ## Nmap
 ```bash